dandriskill/maca-challenge/README.md

 * Making chart data more dynamic (for example, only showing the last ten revenue reports, so the chart doesn't get too full)
 * Possibly abstract more logic from FE components.
 * Come up with more robust data options + insights.
+* Docker, CI/CD, etc.

+## Where I Struggled
+* I have not worked extensively with the file system, so it was a learning experience when I had to switch from using Buffers to file paths when I realized that made more sense.
+Half of my codebase was set up for Buffers, and the other half was file-system-based, so that was a painful, costly reversal.
+* I was really hoping to have more charts (there is data for it), but I've already spent 7 hours on this and wanted to make sure I had a functioning app.
+Getting the frontend to behave can be much more costly on scope as well, especially when using heavy data transformations to generate charts.
+The possibility of weird bugs is high.
+* I spent too much time on features I thought I would have time for but ended up deleting (file viewer, downloader).

 # Instructions
 ## Create the DB
 We are using a PostgreSQL database.
 Ensure PSQL is on your machine and login.